SebastianSigur/LokaverkefniSmartAlarm/README.md

 pred = transformdata([f"{s},{int(h)}" for s,h in zip(time_list, heart_rates)])
 ```

-It's important to note that the data is preprocessed before feeding it into the model.
+The data is preprocessed before feeding it into the model.
 The `transformdata()` function is responsible for both data augmentation and data transformation.
 For detailed information on the preprocessing techniques utilized, please refer to the research paper.

 The `pred` variable obtained from the prediction is then used to find an optimal wake-up time based on the user's preferences and defined rules.
 The following line of code is used for this purpose: